-We are pleased to share with you two key outcomes from the Staying Mum project.
+We are pleased to share with you the outcomes from the Staying Mum project:

 AVA is incredibly grateful to the seven experts by experience, peer researchers on the project, who conducted the research for the final research report and expertly informed all parts of the project, and to the inspiring women who shared their stories with us.